10 Silent Signs Your House Has a Major Electrical Problem

 Messy or Tangled Wiring

-Electricians don’t get points for appearance.
-Beautifully arranged, well organized cabling doesn’t conduct any better than wires that run a bit haphazardly or aren’t quite level along a joist.
+Electricians don't get points for appearance.
+Beautifully arranged, well-organized cabling doesn't conduct any better than wires that run haphazardly or aren't quite level along a joist.
 However, signs of extreme disorganization or slapdash work can be an indicator of poorly done or rushed electrical work.

-If you see excessively tangled lines, or junction boxes that look like rats’ nests, you may be well served to do a more thorough inspection of the rest of your homes electrical service.
+If you see excessively tangled lines, or junction boxes that look like rats' nests, best to do a more thorough inspection of the rest of your home's electrical service.
 And when you do, keep an eye out for these other common electrical code violations.

-Moving from metaphorical rats’ nests to real ones—if you see rodent droppings or nest material near your electrical wiring, it’s important to check for any chew marks on the wires.
-Rodents often gnaw wiring until it’s bare.
-And while the critter probably won’t live much past that point, you may be the one in for a shock when the exposed wire begins to spark or overheat.
+Moving from metaphorical rats' nests to real ones: If you see rodent droppings or nest material near your electrical wiring, check for any chew marks on the wires.
+Rodents often gnaw wiring until it's bare.
+And while the critter probably won't live much past that point, you may be the one in for a shock when the exposed wire begins to spark or overheat.

-If you see any indications of rodent activity near your home’s wiring, check for damage and then read up on how to keep mice at bay.
+If you see any indications of rodent activity near your home's wiring, check for damage.
+Then read up on how to keep mice at bay.